-I can find no scripture that says evil, unrepentant spirit beings will be in torment or tortured forever.
+There is no verse in the Bible that says evil, unrepentant spirit beings will be tortured forever by the Eternal.

-When the elected saints have been raised into their spiritual bodies at the first resurrection they will not only help judge the world but also spirit beings.
-The apostle Paul stated this in 1Corinthians:
+The Bible tells us emphatically that when the elect have been raised into their spiritual bodies at the first resurrection, they will not only help judge the world but also spirit beings.
+This is what Paul told the church at Corinth.

-There will be a day that even the angelic world will be judged to see if they have obeyed the laws of God, especially the Ten Commandments.
+There will come a day when even angels will have their lives reviewed to see if they have obeyed the laws of God, especially the Ten Commandments.
 Why do they need to be judged?
-Because at least one third of them have sinned and deserve death.
+Because at least one third of them have sinned and are accountable for their actions.
 Who will do this judging?
-Those who have entered into the Kingdom of God as spirit born children of God.
+Based on Scripture, it is those humans who have entered into the Kingdom as spirit born children of the Eternal.